 - You want 1 part oil to 2 parts sugar or salt.
 Place anywhere from a few tablespoons to a cup of salt or sugar in a container.
 Place half that amount of oil.
 Mix with a spoon.
 Don't freak out if the salt settles to the bottom.
 It's virtually impossible to keep it mixed.

 - If you want your scrub to smell divine, put 5 drops of an essential oil into your mixture.
 Mix with spoon.
 Or do what actress Cate Blanchett does and put in mint (muddle it up first or put in a blender) and lemon zest.
 See my list of essential oils.

 - Now onto the bath itself.
 I find scrubs work best on dry skin.
 Step into a bath tub and put on loofah mitts.
 I like the exfoliating gloves that you get in health food stores.
-They really scrub your skin good.
+They work very well to scrub away the top layer of dead skin cells, leaving your skin feeling super soft.
 If you don't have a bath mitt, don't worry, you can use your hands.

 - Once entire body is scrubbed well, rinse thoroughly.

 - Pat skin dry.
 You should be good and cleansed.
 The salt (or sugar) should have exfoliated your skin nicely with the help of the loofah and the oil should leave skin soft and moisturized.
 You shouldn't even need to follow the bath with a moisturizer.

 - The only bad part about this scrub is the oil can build up on the bathtub bottom.
 Make sure to clean it up so the next person who gets in doesn't slip.

 - More on skincare:

 - oil (I prefer organic extra virgin coconut oil, but you can use any type of oil)

 - essential oils if you choose